Table of contents

-Let’s go through the top 15 internet safety tips for kids and adults to follow.
+Let’s get down to the top 15 internet safety tips for kids and adults to follow.

 1. Keep your confidential data offline

 But cybercriminals cannot access or steal your personal information if it’s nowhere to be found on the internet.

 That’s why some data — such as your Social Security Number — should just never go online.
 However, when you still have to share it, be sure to send it as an email attachment and encrypt the file before sending.

 2. Check a website’s reliability

 As of January 17, 2021, Google had registered more than 2 million phishing sites.
 But how do you tell a reliable site from a fishy one?
 First, look at the address line: it should have a little padlock at the beginning — this means the connection is encrypted.